-The Pension Fund accounts are included within the County Council's Statement of Accounts for 2022-23, which is subject to audit by Ernst and Young LLP.
+The Pension Fund accounts are included within the County Council's Statement of Accounts for 2023-24, which is subject to audit by Ernst and Young LLP.
+As part of the audit review, the external auditor will provide an opinion to confirm whether the information provided within the Pension Fund Annual Report and Accounts is consistent with the information contained within the County Council's Statement of Accounts.